ThashmikaX/interview-preparation/algorithms/general.md

-reverse array without using a temp variable given a string find the length of the largest substring without any repeating characters e.g: - abccccadcc -> 3 abc, cad given an array of length n and an integer m, return the elements greater than n/m
+reverse array without using a temp variable given a string find the length of the largest substring without any repeating characters e.g: - abccccadcc -> 3 abc, cad given an array of length n and an integer m, return the elements greater than n/m Flower and Lake problem
+Three labeled buckets problem
+Write an algorithm to find all the combinations of an array elements - an array consists of 3 elements Linked list and doubly linked list how a deletion works in a middle node of a double linked list and write the pseudocode reverse a string (pseudocode) find the largest number in an array (pseudocode) find the second largest in an array (pseudocode) Finding if a string is a palindrome -> optimizing the code further Algorithm to get largest prime number in an array and explain it Swap two unsigned integers without tempory variable.
+(You have 9 balls, equally big, equally heavy - except for one, which is a little heavier.
+How would you identify the heavier ball if you could use a pair of balance scales only twice?)"